SIFT Feature Extraction using OpenCV in Python

 Formula of direction

 Now we need to look at the orientation of each point. weights are also assigned with the direction.
-The arrow in the blue square below as an approximately 90-degree angle and its length shows that how much it counts.
+The arrow in the blue square below has an approximately 90-degree angle, and its length shows how much it counts.

 Orientation of each point